MP Estate Planning UK

 A detailed and realistic depiction of a Trust and Estate Tax Return (SA900) form laid out on a wooden desk, with a sleek black pen and an open laptop displaying HMRC's website in the background.
 The foreground features the SA900 form prominently, clear and organized, with sections visibly marked for clarity.
 The middle ground includes a green potted plant and a small stack of financial documents, contributing to an office-like ambiance.
 Soft, natural lighting filters through a window, casting gentle shadows, creating a professional yet inviting atmosphere.
 The scene is captured from a slightly elevated angle, providing a comprehensive view of the workspace while focusing on the tax return details.

-• Paper deadline: 31 October following the tax year.
+• Paper filing deadline: 31 October following the end of the tax year (e.g., 31 October 2025 for the 2024/25 tax year).

-• Online deadline: 31 January following the tax year.
+• Online filing deadline: 31 January following the end of the tax year (e.g., 31 January 2026 for the 2024/25 tax year).

 StepActionWhy it matters

-MethodWhen it helpsNote
+MethodWhen it helpsImportant note

 Issue beneficiary paperwork when you make distributions

-What R185 includes:
+What the R185 includes:

-• Beneficiary name and reference.
+• The beneficiary’s name and the trust name or reference.

 Item on R185Why it helps the beneficiaryAction for trustees

-How discretionary arrangements can affect inheritance
+How discretionary trusts can support inheritance tax planning

 Handle Inheritance Tax events for trusts, including discretionary trust charges